-In an effort to increase the visibility and improve the delivery, the Office of Bridge, Bond and Safety (OBBSP) has developed delivery requirements for the local Highway Safety Improvement Program (HSIP) projects.
+In order to increase visibility and improve project delivery, the Office of Federal Programs has developed delivery requirements for the local Highway Safety Improvement Program (HSIP) projects.
 All agencies are expected to deliver their HSIP projects within the time frames provided in the delivery requirements.

-If an HSIP project is ready to move forward to the next phase however the project is not programmed in the current Federal Fiscal Year (FFY), the local agency can and should use the Expedited Project Selection Procedures (EPSP) to advance the delivery of the project in order to meet the delivery time frames.
+After being selected for funding, federally funded HSIP projects must be programmed in the Federal Transportation Improvement Program (FTIP) of the Metropolitan Planning Organizations (MPOs).
+If an HSIP project is ready to move forward to the next phase however the project is not programmed in the current Federal Fiscal Year (FFY), the local agency can and should use the Expedited Project Selection Procedures (EPSP) to shift the programmed project funding in order to meet the delivery schedule.
 Caltrans District and Headquarters staff will work with local agencies to ensure that the use of the EPSP and the authorization requests are approved as quickly as possible.

 Project and Program Summaries